 Rustic Hoppy

-Rustic Hoppy Hopkins and his wife Karin have hopped
+Rustic Hoppy Hopkins and his wife Karin have

-to a new home location still in Buckeye.
+hopped to a new home location still in Buckeye.
+Congratulations to them and you can get

-Contact Info page tab above.
+their new address on the Contact Info page tab above.

 - webmaster